tommililja/Free/README.md

-Handle side effects and dependencies in F# using Free Monad
+Handle side effects and dependencies in F# using a free monad.